Skip to main content

 Posts represent your site’s dynamic content stream.
 They’re designed for information that’s tied to a specific time or that you want to organize chronologically.

-Characteristics of Posts:
+Characteristics of Posts

-• Time-sensitive content with publication dates
+• Time-sensitive content that’s published with visible publication dates

 • Categorized and tagged for organization